 For many economically disadvantaged students, school can be a struggle.
-When students have extended absences or a lack of home support, they can soon get far behind in math.
+Students who have extended absences or lack home support can soon fall behind in math.
 And schools struggle with how to help students get caught up.
-In Title I schools where a large percentage of the population needs intervention services in math, closing the achievement gap is a real challenge.
+In Title I schools, where a large percentage of the population needs intervention services in math, closing the achievement gap is a real challenge.

-Reflex is a unique individualized math fact fluency system that uses fun games to help students attain automaticity with their addition, subtraction, multiplication and division facts.
-Reflex takes students wherever they are with their math fact fluency and through just-in-time coaching and encouragement helps them advance.
+Reflex is a unique individualized math fact fluency system that uses fun games to help students attain automaticity with addition, subtraction, multiplication, and division facts.
+Reflex takes students wherever they are with their math fact fluency and, through just-in-time coaching and encouragement, helps them advance.
 Reflex has been shown to work with students at all levels.

 Title I programs using Reflex

 Fluency of students at Title I eligible schools before using Reflex

 About 20,000 students at 233 Title I eligible schools used Reflex during the 2016-2017 school year and had recommended or near-recommended usage in an assignment (addition and subtraction or multiplication and division).

 In this graph, we compare average fluency in Reflex (the y-axis) to the percentage of students on free or reduced lunch (the x-axis) over the school year.
 Each dot represents a Title I eligible school with at least 100 students with recommended Reflex usage.
 The size represents the number of kids at the school who used Reflex.

 To see what happens when the students at Title I schools use Reflex for 60 days, play this video.

 Across the 233 schools, the average starting fluency was 23%, the average fluency on day 60 was 94%, and the average final fluency was 96%.
 No matter the percentage of students on free and reduced lunch at the school, the students improved their fluency.
 Reflex engages students at every level and gives them the fundamental skills they need to succeed in math class.